 Let’s Play Ball, Summer 2018

-Your help is wanted to plan the third History in the Park, which will feature Evansville’s love of baseball.
+The third annual History in the Park will feature Evansville’s love of baseball.
 After two successful events in 2016 and 2017 featuring Evansville’s Tourist Camp and the park’s historic buildings, the Grove Society planning committee will switch to one of the park’s favorite activities: baseball!

 Community-wide participation is desired: all ages of baseball players and family members of baseball players, as each had a different experience.
 Steve Ehle, in particular, wants to be sure that all baseball players are aware of this opportunity to tell stories, reminiscence, and relive the good old days of baseball.
 Please spread the word so that all baseball players will be aware of the event.
 Steve can be reached at 608-873-7600.